Atmospheric and Planetary Chemistry

 • Laboratory studies to understand:

-• the chemistry of meteor-ablated metals in the upper atmosphere
+• The chemistry of meteor-ablated metals in the upper atmosphere

-Planetary chemistry
+Planetary and interstellar chemistry

-• Our experience in combustion and high-temperature pyrolysis chemistry is relevant for the conditions of ‘super Earth’ and ‘hot Jupiter’ exoplanets
+• Our experience in combustion and high temperature pyrolysis chemistry is relevant for the conditions of ‘super Earth’ and ‘hot Jupiter’ exoplanets

 • Laboratory studies of the chemistry of the formation of dust and complex organic molecules in interstellar environments